scopatz/sempervirens/docs/privacy-policy.md

 Your personal privacy is an important factor that the Sempervirens project and Numfocus (our legal entity) considers in the development of each of our products and services.
-We are committed to NOT storing ANY personal information through Sempervirens.
+We are committed to NOT storing ANY personal information through Sempervirens other than IP addresses.
 We are committed to being transparent and open.
 This Privacy Policy explains generically how we receive information from you, and what we do with that information once we have it.

 What do we mean by "personal information?"
 ------------------------------------------